jasync-sql/jasync-sql/README.markdown

 ## What is missing?

-- stored procedures
 - more authentication mechanisms
+- benchmarks
-- benchmarks and more testing
+- more tests
 - timeout handler for initial handshare and queries
 - array types support